PADL/OcaFirmwareImageContainer/README.md

 struct {
     OcaUint32       MagicNumber;        // OcaFirmwareImageContainerHeaderMagicNumber = 0xCFF1_A00C
     OcaUint32       HeaderVersion;      // OcaFirmwareImageContainerHeaderVersion1 = 1
-    OcaUint16       HeaderSize;         // size of this structure including model GUID trailer OcaBitSet16     HeaderFlags;        // flags, unknown flags MUST be ignored OcaUint16       ModelCount;         // number of models at end of header OcaUint16       ComponentCount;     // number of component descriptors OcaModelGUID    Models[];           // devices this container applies to } OcaFirmwareImageContainerHeader;
+    OcaUint16       HeaderSize;         // size of this structure including models (16 + ModelCount * 8)
+    OcaBitSet16     HeaderFlags;        // flags, unknown flags MUST be ignored OcaUint16       ModelCount;         // number of models at end of header, must be at leat 1 OcaUint16       ComponentCount;     // number of component descriptors OcaModelGUID    Models[];           // devices this container applies to } OcaFirmwareImageContainerHeader;